textpattern/textpattern.github.io/administration/diagnostics-panel.md

 : The language and character set you have configured.

 Server
-: Your web server type (e.g. Apache, NGINX).
+: Your web server type (e.g. Apache, Nginx).

 PHP server API
 : todo:explanation